Kingxukai/linux/Documentation/kbuild/makefiles.rst

 call make manually to build a target in boot/.

-The recommended approach is to include shortcuts in arch/$(SRCARCH)/Makefile, and use the full path when calling down into the arch/$(SRCARCH)/boot/Makefile.
+The recommended approach is to include shortcuts in arch/$(SRCARCH)/Makefile, and use the woke full path when calling down into the woke arch/$(SRCARCH)/boot/Makefile.

 Example::